-destination node.
-Many routing algorithms for MANETs model the network as a two-dimensional geometric graph [12,19,20,25].
-This captures a large number of possible application scenarios for ad hoc networks, where nodes might be vehicles moving through city streets or some other terrain.
-However, there is increasing interest in applications where ad hoc and sensor networks may be deployed in three-dimensional space, such as in an ocean, the atmosphere, or in a building [5,13].
-For example, underwater networks that perform ocean column monitoring would require nodes to be placed at different depths in the water, creating a three-dimensional network [4].
-In this paper, we study the problem of routing in three-dimensional ad hoc networks, and the extent to which they differ from two-dimensional ad hoc networks from the perspective of routing protocols.
-In brief, our results show that the two settings are indeed quite different.
+Many routing algorithms for MANETs model the network as a two-dimensional geometric graph [17, 24, 25, 30].
+This does indeed capture a large number of possible application scenarios for ad hoc networks, where nodes might be vehicles moving through city streets or some other terrain.
+However, there is increasing interest in applications where ad hoc and sensor networks may be deployed in threedimensional space, such as in an ocean, the atmosphere, or in a building [5, 18].
+For example, underwater ad hoc and sensor networks that perform ocean column monitoring would require nodes to be placed at different depths in the water, creating a threedimensional network [4].
+In this paper, we study the problem of routing in three-dimensional ad hoc networks, and the extent to which they differ from twodimensional ad hoc networks from the perspective of